What Are Child Custody Factors in Nevada?

 The child custody factors in Nevada are solely “what’s in the best interest of the children.”
 It is not what one parent prefers.
 If the parents cannot agree, then a family court judge will determine child custody.
 This is a complex and costly process.

-An expert on the child custody factors in Nevada may assist the judge with a report or testimony.
+A child custody expert may assist the judge with a report or testimony.
 Not all Nevada child custody experts are equal.
 So it’s important that your Las Vegas child custody attorneys be familiar with the expert.
 Equally important is the judge’s prior experience with the expert in past cases.

 Judges Prefer Joint Custody